 Each of their ADSL plans – naked and non-naked – come with either a 24-month contract or a contract-free option, although the latter has an activation fee.
-Their contracted plans are ‘renter friendly’, meaning they’re easier to move than the standard plan, which is certainly welcome for plenty of Aussies who move around a bit.
+Their contracted plans are ‘renter friendly’, meaning they’re easier to move than the standard plan, which is certainly welcome for Aussies who move around a bit.
 Their ADSL plans come with either a 500GB data limit or an unlimited plan for a little extra cash.
 Each include a home phone line rental at no additional fee.
 Then you can bundle it in with unlimited national and mobile calls and/or a Fetch TV entertainment package.

 As for the Naked DSL, the packages are much the same.
 There’s a 500GB option and a limitless data option, both of which come with pay-as-you-go calls.
 Pay a little extra to upgrade to having unlimited national and mobile calls.
 The Naked DSL plans also come with the Fetch TV option.